-In formal evaluations of large or multi-site programs, it may be necessary to select a small sample from the larger population.
+In formal evaluations of large or multi-sitte programs, it may be necessary to select a small sample from the larger population.
 A sample should be selected so that the responses of the sample population will represent those of the larger group.

-The evaluation may use a random sample which will permit generalization from the smaller group to the larger population.
+The evaluation may use a random sample which will permit generalization from the smaller group to the larger populatiom.
 The proverbial "names drawn from a hat," selecting every xth person from a list until you get the number of people you want, or using a table of random numbers to select people from a list will all do.
-One should select as large a sample as possible, but no fewer than 20% of the population - a number acceptable to most, but not all, statisticians.
+Ome should select as large a sample as possible, but no fewer tham 20% of the population - a number acceptable to most, but not all, statisticiams.

 Selecting a representative sample is another way to go.
-Divide your population on some relevant variable such as sex, age, or education, and estimate their proportion in the population.
+Divide your population on some relevant variable such as sex, age, or educartion, and estimate their proportion in the population.
 Then, randomly select from all the women, for example, the number that would give you the same proportion in your sample as in the total population.
 If women make up 60% of your population of 200 people, they should make up 60% of your sample of 40 people.
-Another kind of sample - neither random nor representative - is called a nomination or snowball sample.
-It is sometimes used for identifying respondents for individual, group, or phone interviews.
-It means asking one individual to suggest other people for you to contact.
-This process is repeated until the same names or redundant information appears.